 Ray Linares lives in San Antonio and is first time blogger.
 He is a beer enthusiast who enjoys sports, traveling and searching for the perfect hamburger.
 He also dabbles in photography and can be found on Instagram @rayzrtx.

 Weren’t able to make Oktoberfest in Germany?
 Don’t worry, Wurstfest is right around the corner!
-Get on up to New Braunfels from November 2nd – 11th for all things sausage and beer (lederhosen not required).
-Read more about the beers in a previous article.
-Be sure to Like Us on Facebook!
-Enjoy reading local food blogs?
-Download the mobile app, Local Dish, today to read this and other local food blogs on your phone!
+Get on up to New Braunfels in November for all things sausage and beer (lederhosen not required, but highly recommended).